close

 Why choose this course?

-• 2nd in the East of England for Sports Science (2023 Complete University Guide)
+• 2nd in the East of England for sports science (2023 Complete University Guide)

 • Gain a year’s clinical placement with a professional sports team

-• We offer a sandwich year enabling you to go on a full year placement to gain invaluable clinical experience with professional sports teams, either within the UK or overseas.
+We offer a placement year, enabling you to gain invaluable clinical experience with professional sports teams, either within the UK or overseas.

-• Graduates are eligible for full membership with the Society of Sports Therapists.
+Graduates are eligible for full membership with the Society of Sports Therapists

-• We have specialist labs for: Physiology, Biomechanics and Sports Therapy.
+We have specialist labs for: Physiology, Biomechanics and Sports Therapy.
 You can also make use of the University’s Hertfordshire Sports Village at the de Havilland campus.

 What's the course about?

-This course gives you the latest skills needed to work in the cutting-edge field of sports therapy.
+You will gain the knowledge and skills needed to work in the cutting-edge field of sports therapy.
 You’ll learn how to assess injuries, apply treatments (such as sports massage, electrotherapy and joint mobilisation), learn pitch-side injury management and design injury prevention and rehabilitation programmes.
+This will enable you to work in a professional sport or clinic setting.

 You’ll also study the underpinning theory of practice: anatomy, clinical biomechanics, exercise physiology, sports nutrition and psychology.
 Our students enjoy access to specialist labs and high-tech facilities, such as our dedicated sports injury clinic, and take valuable clinical placements in a diverse range of sport and exercise environments.